mankenavenkatesh/MyApplications/README.md

-# One place
+# One place to know
--  To know - my technical knowledge and learnings
+- my technical knowledge and learnings
--  To know - projects i have done
+- projects i have done
--  To know - my open source contributions
+- my open source contributions
--  To know - hackathon porjects i have done
+- hackathon porjects i have done
--  To know - certifications i have done
+- certifications i have done
--  To know - tech talks i have given
+- tech talks i have given